Best Ski Gloves of 2024/25

 Looking for a less-expensive option?
 We tested the Give’r 4-Season Gloves and Frontier Mittens.
 They were a Kickstarter success story and show up in other outdoor media.
 They aren’t quite as warm or dextrous as the Hestra Fall Lines, but they are more affordable (and arguably more stylish).
 See our full review below.

-REI customers were happy about the Fall Lines’ warmth and durability.
+We were happy about the Fall Lines’ warmth and durability.
 They excel at dexterity, like when zipping up their ski jacket.
-Some raised the point that the gloves were very warm during activity, but less so with inactivity (think hiking versus walking around town).
+Some testers raised the point that the gloves were very warm during activity, but less so with inactivity (think hiking versus walking around town).

 Waterproofing: Gore-Tex Active